COMMUNITY

 MADABOUTGIVING

 Since 2020, I’ve played a leading role in Mad About Giving as Campaign & Outreach Lead, a community initiative supporting Singapore’s migrant workers.
-I’ve combined my interests in art, design, and technology to lead creative fundraising campaigns by designing posters, videos, and marketing materials, and mobilising peers and school networks for in-kind donations.
+Helping found this initiative, I’ve combined my interests in art, design, and technology to lead creative fundraising campaigns by designing posters, our website, videos, and marketing materials, and mobilising peers and school networks for in-kind donations.

 Visit Website →